 Sorry, no vacancies!

-The sanctuary continues, and those cats that are here will, of course, continue to receive our full attention.
+The cats that are here will, of course, continue to receive our full attention.
 As they can live good long lives, we suspect that many will be with us for several years to come.

 Please don't give up on any cat; it may not be easy, but homes can be found for FIVs.
 We need other people and groups to take up the cause and to encourage others to find spaces for FIVs - even just a few cats, multiplied by many areas and people, can help far more than we ever could ourselves, so our next mission is to provide what information, help and encouragement we can to increase the number of places FIVs can go.